 My name is Riley Bernard and I am a Post-Doctoral Associate in Dr. Emma Willcox's lab in the Department of Forestry, Wildlife and Fisheries at the University of Tennessee, Knoxville.

 My love of nature and the environment started when I was very young.
 I attended Linfield College and graduated with a B.S. in Environmental Studies (Science Focus).
 After undergrad, I took a year off to work in the Natural Resource Division office of the Confederated Tribes of the Grand Ronde in Grand Ronde, Oregon.
 While there I worked on a variety of projects varying from lamprey toxicology tests, wetland surveys, spawning salmon and steelhead surveys, to dissecting deer and elk heads for chronic wasting disease testing.

-I am broadly interested in the ecology and behavior of mammals (specifically chiropteran species), foraging behavior, competition, invasive species interactions, and more recently, the affects of White-nose syndrome on community structure and species resistance.
-My PhD research will be focused on the winter behavior of cave roosting bats in Tennessee and how that behavior may change now that White-nose Syndrome has spread further into southern latitudes.
+I am interested in the ecology and behavior of small mammals [specifically chiropteran species] in such areas as foraging behavior, competition, invasive species interactions, and more recently, the affects of White-nose syndrome on community structure and species resistance.

-For more detail about me, look at my CV, research, publications, grants, teaching, talks, In the News and outreach pages.
+For more detail about me, look at my Research, Publications, Grants, Teaching, Presentations, In the News and Outreach pages.